lorlouis/blog/articles/how_I_do_container_types_in_C.md

 Having done that in the past, I now tend to avoid including too much logic inside my macros because I find that they lead to cryptic error messages and sometimes variable name clashes.
-(Again I suck I naming things) I've spent too much grep-ing through the output of `cpp` and I've now switched to doing something else.
+(Again I suck I naming things) I've spent too much time grep-ing through the output of `cpp` and I've now switched to doing something else.

 ### Hooper's way